We found 4 ear, nose and throat specialists who accept Aetna near Los Alamitos, CA.

 Clinical interests: Facial Problems, Surgical Procedures, Hand Surgery Procedures

-Dr. Lawrence Shapiro's specialty is otolaryngology (ear, nose, and throat).
-Dr. Shapiro is conversant in Spanish.
-He has a special interest in balance disorders (vestibular disorders).
-He is affiliated with Los Alamitos Medical Center.
-He obtained his medical school training at the University of Illinois College of Medicine and performed his residency at a hospital affiliated with the University of Illinois.
-Patient ratings for Dr. Shapiro average 4.5 stars out of 5.
-Dr. Shapiro accepts Anthem, Blue Cross/Blue Shield, and Viant, as well as other insurance carriers.
+Dr. Lawrence Shapiro is a specialist in otolaryngology (ear, nose, and throat).
+He works in Los Alamitos, CA. In addition to English, he speaks Spanish.
+Dr. Shapiro's clinical interests include balance disorders (vestibular disorders).
+He is professionally affiliated with Los Alamitos Medical Center.
+He graduated from the University of Illinois College of Medicine.
+Dr. Shapiro trained at a hospital affiliated with the University of Illinois for residency.
+Patient reviews placed him at an average of 4.5 stars out of 5.
+Anthem, Blue Cross/Blue Shield, and Viant are among the insurance carriers that Dr. Shapiro honors.

 Clinical interests: Balance Disorders

 Medicare Patient Age

 Otolaryngologists are also called 'ENTs' because their area of specialty is the ears, nose, and throat.
 Otolaryngologists treat most of the diseases and disorders that affect the head or neck.
 They can provide routine medical care, such as giving hearing tests or treating chronic conditions such as allergies.
 Otolaryngologists also perform a number of surgeries on the head and neck.
 Some of the illnesses and issues that otolaryngologists treat include: